OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Related Work

 \subsection{Machine Writing}

-Due to the high costs associated with manual writing, machine writing has garnered significant research interest in recent years~\cite{zhou2023recurrentgptinteractivegenerationarbitrarily,pham2024suri,wang2024autopatentmultiagentframeworkautomatic,wang2024weaver}.
+Due to the high costs associated with manual writing, machine writing has garnered significant research interest in recent years~\cite{zhou2023recurrentgptinteractivegenerationarbitrarily,pham2024suri,wang2024autopatentmultiagentframeworkautomatic,wang2024weaver, 2024autosurvey}.
 The emergence of LLMs and Retrieval-Augmented Generation (RAG) has opened new possibilities for automated writing~\cite{liang2024integratingplanningsingleturnlongform,balepur2023expositorytextgenerationimitate,de_la_Torre_L_pez_2023}.
 To ensure authenticity and real-time relevance, current RAG-based automated writing systems primarily rely on retrieved content to generate articles.
 For example, STORM~\cite{shao2024assisting} introduces a role-playing question-and-answer approach to author Wikipedia-like articles, while Co-STORM~\cite{jiang2024unknownunknowns} proposes a user-participated information retrieval paradigm.
-Besides, AutoSurvey~\cite{2024autosurvey} extends this framework into the domain of academic paper writing.
-However, these methods tend to overlook the issue of information diversity, which can result in outputs with limited practical value.
-Although these methods demonstrate notable advancements in specific domains, they often neglect the perspective of content utility, resulting in outputs with limited practical value.
-Unlike previous works, we propose a reflection-based dynamic retrieval framework OmniThink, which facilitates a more comprehensive and contextually responsive retrieval process by enabling context-aware, self-reflective adjustments to retrieval strategies.
-The proposed OmniThink adopts the concept of knowledge density, enhancing the informativeness and overall utility of generated text while maintaining its original quality.